Advanced routing configuration (for extensions)¶

 The implementation is a decorator enhancer, which means that the PageType enhancer is only there for adding suffixes to an existing route / variant, but not to substitute something within the middle of a human-readable URL segment.

-Now that we have looked at how to extend a route to a page with arguments and
+Now that we have looked at how to transform a route to a page by using arguments

-the actual news slug, which is a field within the database table containing the
+and is mapped to the current news slug, which is a field within the database

-cleaned/sanitized title of the news (for example, "software-updates-2022" maps
+table containing the cleaned/sanitized title of the news (for example,

-An aspect can be a way to modify, beautify or map an argument from the URL generation into a placeholder.
+An aspect is a way to modify, beautify or map an argument into a placeholder.
 That's why the terms "mapper" and "modifier" will pop up, depending on the different cases.

-Aspects are registered within one single enhancer configuration with the option
+Aspects are registered within a single enhancer configuration with the option

 aspects